Soulsuke/ReNameRadically/README.md

  2. widen: renames a file adding spaces when needed.
 Note that both these functions are recursive for folders.

+When renaming a file, if there already is one with the destination name, a numeric index will be appended before the file extension.

 It allows per-user configuration through a json file.

 Tested on ruby version 2.3.1.